 - How can my employees prove they are getting the work done?

 Let’s examine these.
-As the world continues to transition to remote working, we thought we’d share how to foster a high trust culture within a remote workplace.
+As the world continues to transition to remote work, we thought we’d share how to foster a high trust culture within a remote workplace.

-If you want to learn how to navigate and manage your team in our new remote working environment whilst building trust, read on as we share practical strategies you can introduce to your team now.
+If you want to learn how to navigate and manage your team in a remote work environment whilst building trust, read on as we share practical strategies you can introduce to your remote team now.

 Trust is foundational for creating an effective team, so it’s no surprise that it makes up the largest part of the employee productivity pyramid.